ese5160/a14g-final-submission-s25-t30-t800/README.md

 Review: We have not completed this part of the content, the buck circuit because of the manufacturer's reasons we, V_Buck maximum only 2.1V, so we can only use an external power source to provide 3.3V to the PCBA, Boost circuit because of the design reasons, we built-in capacitor size is not enough, the empty-load is able to output 6.6V, but the output voltage is only 6.6V under load conditions.
 5.6V under load, it can't load the actuator properly.

+#### SRS 01 – Environmental Monitoring: Each sensor module shall measure the concentration of CO2, ambient temperature, and humidity within its designated zone.
+Measurements of CO2 and temperature shall be taken every 30 seconds +/- 5 seconds; humidity shall be measured every 60 seconds +/- 10 seconds.
+Review: Our measurement speed is much faster than the original design, achieving millisecond measurement and transmission!
+#### SRS 02 – Actuator Control: Based on sensor inputs, the system shall control actuators to adjust environmental conditions.
+If CO2 levels exceed pre-defined thresholds appropriate for the crops in any zone, ventilation windows shall be opened automatically within 5 seconds of detection.
+If humidity drops below the set threshold, irrigation shall be activated within 10 seconds.
+Review: Our final result was to achieve an actuator response within 1 second!
+#### SRS 03 – Remote Data Access: The system shall provide real-time environmental data to users via a GUI accessible through standard web browsers.
+The GUI shall update sensor readings every minute.
+Review:Due to hardware, we had a conflict between tasks that prevented us from displaying the measurement data in real time in the browser access interface.
+However, we designed the user interface and used a computer to display the data.
+#### SRS 04 – System Configuration and Alerts: Users shall be able to configure threshold values for CO2, temperature, and humidity for each zone through the GUI.
+The system shall send alerts to the user's registered email or mobile device when any threshold is breached.
+Review: We set up alerts but did not implement sending alerts to email and mobile devices
+#### SRS 05 – Energy Management: The system shall monitor its battery status and notify users when the battery level falls below 20%.
+It should also enter a low-power mode if no user interaction occurs within a 24-hour period, while maintaining minimum monitoring functionality.
+Review: This part was not implemented due to manufacturing issues with our power supply system

+#### SRS 06 – Log Data: The system shall log all sensor data with timestamps in a local database, accessible to the user for download and analysis.
+The data shall be stored for at least one year before archival.
+Review: We have implemented the display and saving of the data, the user can download the data, but the historical data will be lost with each update

+#### SRS 07 – Software Updates: The device shall be capable of receiving firmware updates over-the-air via Wi-Fi, without requiring physical access to the hardware.
+Review: We have implemented the use of WIFI for software updates!